solomonakinyemi/auction_project/README.md

 ## Run Container

-- Pull down the image from the following using the following:
+- Pull down the docker image using the following url:
    - docker pull docker.pkg.github.com/solomonakinyemi/auction_project/auction_pod:0.1

-- Once completed, check for the image id using: docker images
+- Check for the image id using: docker images

 - Run the container using the following: docker run -d <IMAGE ID>